-Course Grading Policy: The instructor of record will determine the student's grade for the Clinical Education III experience.
-The grade for Clinical Education I will be judged satisfactory/in progress/no credit.
-For a grade of satisfactory, the student must achieve an "Advanced Beginneer" rating, or above, for each of the 12 clinical performance criteria using the APTA's CPI 3.0 scale with narrative comments in support of the rating selected and successfully complete the course required In-Service, which is provided to the site (more information located within the PHYT 7133 Canvas course tile).
+Course Grading Policy: The instructor of record will determine the student's grade for the Clinical Education IV course.
+The grade for Clinical Education IV will be judged satisfactory/in progress/no credit.
+For a grade of satisfactory, the student must achieve an "Entry-level" rating, or above, for each of the 12 clinical performance criteria using the APTA's

-Should the student determine they are unsuccessful in meeting the minimum required performance rating noted above for all 12-items on the CPI 3.0, whether by their own assessment or the CIs, they are required to notify the DCE immediately upon making that determination.
-Additionally, the grade is based on: 1) the timely submission of all assignments prior to and during the experience (see Course Schedule/Calendar below and previous announcements/assignments/modules in the corresponding cohort tile and PHYT 7133 course tile), 2) narrative comments from the student and the Clinical Instructor (CI) on the CPI 3.0 must not conflict with the rating selected (students are required to fully qualify the rating selected), as well as 3) communication with the student and CI via teleconferencing or videoconferencing, site visits and e-mails regarding student performance.
+CPI 3.0 scale with narrative comments in support of the rating selected.
+Should the student determine they are unsuccessful in meeting the minimum required performance rating noted above for all 12-items on the CPI 3.0 or knowingly demonstrate a lack of professionalism, whether by their own assessment or the CIs, they are required to notify the DCE immediately upon making that determination.Additionally, the grade is based on: 1) the timely submission of all assignments prior to and during the experience (see Course Calendar/Schedule>Canvas below and prior clinical education-related announcement), 2) having met all items in Course Assessments and Requirements, as well as 3) communication with the student and CI via teleconferencing or videoconferencing, site visits and e-mails regarding student performance.
 Note: The Recommendations field is for the student and CI to address recommendations for how the student will address areas for improvement/further development (required even if marked at entry-level or beyond entry-level).
-Students must review their self-assessment with their CI, as well as their CI's assessment of the student's performance. (additionally, must complete all items in Course Assessments and Requirements noted in section above)
+Students must review their self-assessment with their CI, as well as their CI's assessment of the student's performance.)

 Instructor Grading and Feedback Response Time: The DCE will provide any necessary feedback via the CPI 3.0 within 2 weeks of the mid-term CPI submission and within 2 weeks of the final CPI 3.0 submission.
 The DCE will be accessible via office phone: (423) 425-4045 and/or mobile phone: (423) 504-8767, and email: Carolyn-Padalino@utc.edu.
-For emergencies (including notification of safety concerns or unsuccessful performance, please utilize the mobile phone number first (text), then email and office phone.
+For emergencies, please utilize the mobile phone number first (text), then email and office phone.